HardiBhattatWork/myWebsite/README.md

 You clone a repository with `git clone [url]`.
 For example, if you want to clone the Ruby Git library called Grit, you can do so like this:

-`$ git clone git://github.com/schacon/grit.git`
+`$ git clone git://github.com/HardiBhattatWork/myWebsite.git`

 That creates a directory named `grit`, initializes a .`git` directory inside it, pulls down all the data for that repository, and checks out a working copy of the latest version.
 If you go into the new grit directory, you’ll see the project files in there, ready to be worked on or used.
 If you want to clone the repository into a directory named something other than `grit`, you can specify that as the next command-line option:

-`$ git clone git://github.com/schacon/grit.git mygrit`
+`$ git clone git://github.com/HardiBhattatWork/myWebsite.git myDirectory`

 That command does the same thing as the previous one, but the target directory is called `mygrit`